 - Loss of consciousness.

 Tragically, drowning and near-drowning events are leading causes of death in children.
-They can happen in just a few minutes, in water as shallow as an inch, Dr. Grover says.
+And you can drown in just a few minutes, in water as shallow as an inch.

 How can you prevent these tragic incidents?

 - Supervision: Always watch kids closely when they’re in or near the water.